pbloem/oblique/about.md

 * They are **oblique**.
 They do not apply solely and obviously to one specific situation.
 * They are **strategies**.
 They are not advice.
 The difference is that advice is always meant to be a good idea to follow (in its stated context).
 A strategy is sometimes good to follow, and sometimes it isn't.
 It's up to you.

 The strategies themselves can be found in the file [strategies.txt on the github](https://github.com/pbloem/oblique/blob/main/strategies.txt).
-For a random card, see oblique.ink.
+For a random card, see [oblique.tips](https://oblique.tips).
 There is also a [twitter bot](https://twitter.com/obliquademia), which posts a random strategy card twice a day.